-Metropolitan State University is accredited by the Higher Learning Commission and a member of the North Central Association of Colleges and Schools.
+Metropolitan State University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Higher Learning Commission

-Higher Learning Commission 30 North LaSalle Street, Suite 2400 Chicago, IL 60602-2504 312-263-0456.
+30 North LaSalle Street, Suite 2400 Chicago, IL 60602-2504

 The MSN program is accredited by the Commission on Collegiate Nursing Education.